 But with over 75 years of stories, it can be a bit daunting to figure out where to start.
 Luckily, Archie and all of the spin-off series are some of the most accessible out there with next to no prior knowledge needed to start reading.
 This guide answers any questions you might have and points you in the right direction to Archie comics that you’ll love.

 While there are a lot of different places in which you can start reading Archie Comics there are three distinct flavours of the Riverdale gang I can recommend:

 While it’s not officially called “Traditional Archie” I am calling it this to differentiate it from the others mentioned in this guide.
 But traditional is a good way of describing this flavour of Archie Comics.
 They’re comics usually drawn in the house style developed by cartoonist Dan deCarlo, suitable for all ages and generally plenty of fun.
 These are the original comics and by far when someone says Archie Comics these are the ones that come to mind, making them the most recognisable.

 Comics Included In Traditional Archie

-Over the 75 plus years of Archie there have been a lot of different series.
+For almost 80 years of publication, there have been a lot of different series.
 Here are some of the more popular ones: